ThomasNhan/MediaRepository/README.md

 # Media Library

-This application is in new parts.
+This application is in two parts.

 - client (not yet created)
 - server - This is our api using Nodejs + Express + Mongoose